spud/manifesto_docs/user_guide/development/writing_queries.rst

    $oracle->set_gangby('id');

-Then the results are returned to you as an array of arrays -- the outermost array corre-sponds to a single ID number (and therefore to a single person), and its contents are an array, each element of which is one of the rows corresponding to that user.
+Then the results are returned to you as an array of arrays -- the outermost array corresponds to a single ID number (and therefore to a single person), and its contents are an array, each element of which is one of the rows corresponding to that user.

 So to iterate through your results, you could do this::